antagon/TCHunt-ng/README.md

 TCHunt-ng performs following tests against content of a file to determine if it is of interest:

 1. Test against a database of well known file-types provided by *libmagic*.
 2. Test the size of a file to be greater than 19 kiB and of modulo 512.
-This test is only enabled in *TCHunt compatibility mode*.
+The test is performed only in *TCHunt compatibility mode*.
 3. *Chi-squared test*.

 ## Usage